James Riabhach Darcy: Life

 By his first marriage to a Miss Bodkin, he fathered Nicholas, Martin, James, Anthony and Anastace.
 With Elizabeth Martyn he had Andrew and Patrick.
 Elizabeth Martyn was a granddaughter of William Óge Martyn, and an aunt of Richard Martyn, who would later become brother-in-law and legal partner of Patrick Darcy.

 He died towards the end of his term, and was replaced in office by Christopher Lynch, who had been his predecessor.
-His descendants included Patrick D'Arcy and John Darcy, the founder of Clifden.
+His descendants included Patrick D'Arcy and John D'Arcy, the founder of Clifden.